OpenSourceBrain/Documentation/source/OSBv2/Guided_tour.md

 (osbv2:guidedtour)=
 # Guided tour of OSBv2

-This guide provides a quick tour through the main features of the OSBv2 platform.
+This guide provides a quick tour through the main features of the OSBv2 platform, using the contents of the [OSBv2 showcase repository](https://www.v2.opensourcebrain.org/repositories/38).

 (osbv2:guidedtour:register)=
 ## 1) Register & sign in to OSBv2